samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

 You gain a Fighting Style feat of your choice (see [chapter 5](/sources/dnd/phb-2024/feats#FightingStyleFeats)).
 Instead of choosing one of those feats, you can choose the option below.

-***Druidic Warrior.*** You learn two Druid cantrips of your choice (see the Druid class’s section for a [list of Druid spells](/sources/dnd/phb-2024/character-classes#DruidSpellList)).
+***Druidic Warrior.*** You learn two Druid cantrips of your choice (see the Druid class's section for a [list of Druid spells](/sources/dnd/phb-2024/character-classes#DruidSpellList)).
 [Guidance](/spells/2618971-guidance) and [Starry Wisp](/spells/2618840-starry-wisp) are recommended.
 The chosen cantrips count as Ranger spells for you, and Wisdom is your spellcasting ability for them.
 Whenever you gain a Ranger level, you can replace one of these cantrips with another Druid cantrip.

 ### Level 3: Ranger Subclass

-You gain a Ranger subclass of your choice.The [Beast Master](#BeastMaster), [Fey Wanderer](#FeyWanderer), [Gloom Stalker](#GloomStalker), and [Hunter](#Hunter) subclasses are detailed after this class’s description.
+You gain a Ranger subclass of your choice.The [Beast Master](#BeastMaster), [Fey Wanderer](#FeyWanderer), [Gloom Stalker](#GloomStalker), and [Hunter](#Hunter) subclasses are detailed after this class's description.
 A subclass is a specialization that grants you features at certain Ranger levels.
-For the rest of your career, you gain each of your subclass’s features that are of your Ranger level or lower.
+For the rest of your career, you gain each of your subclass's features that are of your Ranger level or lower.

 ### Level 4: Ability Score Improvement